keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ### Java

-Mint has an open source Java implementation, but I find the Oracle JDK&#8217;s to be more problem-free.
-If you want to install Oracle&#8217;s Java, download the JDK from: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.
+Mint has an open source Java implementation, but I find the Oracle JDK's to be more problem-free.
+If you want to install Oracle's Java, download the JDK from: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.
 Then, install it in `/opt` and create a symbolic link to it named `current`.

 ```
 >sudo mkdir /opt/java